Turning Thrifted Wooden Bowls into Trendy Succulent Planters

 Step 3: Start Painting

 My son was allowed to decide the colours for the bowl.
-Other than his first choice of purple happened to be dried out, so a dark blue was picked in its place.
+His first choice of purple happened to be dried out, so a dark blue was picked in its place.
 It’s better if you can use separate paint brushes for each of the paint colours you plan to use.
 This way the paints don’t get mixed together, and you don’t have to wait for your brush to dry between cleanings to do a second coat.
 Which will be needed.

-Allow the paint to dry before applying a second coat.
+Allow your paint to dry before applying a second coat.
 A third coat may be needed too.
 I found the lighter yellow colour needed a third coat in order to cover the dark wood and hide the brush strokes.

 Step 4: Remove The Tape